Ecwid/ecwid-api-docs/includes/_startersite.md

 To access the Ecwid API Platform features, make sure you have a registered application and a test Ecwid store on a paid plan. <a href="/begin-development">Learn more</a>
 </aside>

-### Get starter site content details
+### Get instant site content details

-Get starter site content details of an Ecwid store.
+Get instant site content details of an Ecwid store.

 #### Request